SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - `GGML_F16C` - enables optimizations for [F16C instruction set](https://en.wikipedia.org/wiki/F16C), similarly to FMA - every modern CPU supports it, enabled by default when not cross-compiling.
 - `GGML_AMX_TILE`/`INT8`/`BF16` - enables support for Intel's [Advanced Matrix Extensions](https://en.wikipedia.org/wiki/Advanced_Matrix_Extensions).
 This is available only on recent Xeon CPUs.

+### what about CUDA/ROCm/BLAS?

+I'll write about ROCm in another blog post i'm preparing (with some benchmarks and comparisons).
+For CUDA and BLAS vendors, i'll have to refer you to [the docs](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md).
+They are clear enough, and if you were able to build `llama.cpp` for CPU and you have your build environment set up correctly (with all requirements installed) - it should be equally easy to build it with custom backend support.

 ## LLM configuration options explained

 This will be a relatively long and very informational part full of boring explanations.